 Whether you are manufacturing artificial bone, automotive, military weapons, or aircraft parts, 6-axis CNC machining provides extremely high accuracy with quick cycle time, even for complex geometries.

 6-axis CNC machining delivers fast cutting rates and the best surface finish in part manufacturing, thereby increasing the workflow, productivity, and efficiency.

 The added degrees of freedom also provide smooth movement of the workbed and cutting tool, thereby facilitating high-quality machining of flexible curves, like S-curves.

 Disadvantages of 6-axis CNC Machining

-Although 6-axis CNC machines are ultimate all-rounders that can perform almost any machining operations, there are various disadvantages associated with these machines.
+Although 6-axis CNC machines are ultimate all-rounders that can perform almost any machining operation, there are various limitations associated with these machines.

 The addition of one more axis to a 5-axis system surely enhances its capabilities, but it also increases its cost drastically.